 A study conducted by a team of Alberta researchers found that riders who reported an injury had an average of 27 years of riding experience.
 New riders had a relatively small incidence of injury.

-Accidents don't just happen to inexperienced riders.
-Grand Prix level riders have suffered TBIs from falling off of a horse.
-In fact, more experienced riders tend to come off with more force.
+Accidents do not just happen to inexperienced riders.
+Grand Prix level riders have suffered traumatic brain injury from falling off of a horse.
+In fact, more experienced riders tend to fall off with more force.

 07 of 10